This site is about Amateur Radio or "Ham-Radio".

 As you may know, in order to operate a transmitting/receiving station, radio amateur operators or "hams" must pass an exam, of varying complexity depending on their country of origin.
 In Europe, the technical program is supposed to be unified, under the name HAREC (Harmonized Amateur Radio Examination Certificates) but administrations have differing views of the actual level of such exams.
 Thus, the technical part of the exam is definitely not easy and requires a real effort, especially for non-technical people, even more so in Switzerland, which is a country that quasi-glorifies hard work and effort for their own sake.

-This site offers various means to prepare this exam.
+This site offers essentially two means to prepare this exam.

-This book is at its seventh edition since 1980 (fifth with the current publisher).
+This book is at its eigth edition since 1980 (sixth with the current publisher).

 Second, a FAQ which answers some technical questions submitted by students for the technical exam.